KaviousD/First-class-/README.md

 # Class 01 README.md

-## Today we learn about positive midsets: Growth Mindset
+## Today we learn about positive mindsets: Growth Mindset

 The **Growth mindset** is a powerful tool needed in todays society.
 Not having the line drawn at just intellegince and talent, but the perserverance while having fun facing challenges serching for anwsers.
 If I were to breakdown *Growth Midset* into a set list it would go as such: